Schidley/hackathon3/README.md

 - JavaScript

 ## User Stories
+As a user, I want to sign up for an account so that I can start using the app.
-As a user, I want to send Post-it note messages to my friends.
+As a user, I want to log in to my account so that I can access my posts and comments.

-As a user, I want to change the color of my Post-it notes.
+As a user, I want to create a new post so that I can share my thoughts with others.
+As a user, I want to comment on a post so that I can engage in discussions.

-As a user, I want to receive notifications for new Post-it notes.
+As a user, I want to edit my comment so that I can correct or update it.

-As a user, I want to delete my Post-it note messages.
+As a user, I want to delete my comment so that I can remove content I no longer want to share.

-As a user, I want to edit my Post-it note messages.
+As a user, I want to view a list of posts filtered by interest so that I can find content relevant to my interests.

-As an admin, I want a built-in backend to view the database
+## Thanks

+Roo MacArthur for expert support, and Michael Cornall for support with establishing a cohesive IDE